Superconductivity by Berry connection from many-body wave functions: revisit to Andreev$-$Saint-James reflection and Josephson effect: Appendix I : Modification of Maxwell's equations in the presence of the Berry connection from many-body wave functions

 Actually, ${\bf A}^{\rm fic}$ is given by

 where $\chi$ is an angular variable with period $2 \pi$ \cite{koizumi2020}.
 This appears through the spin-twisting itinerant motion of electrons, and the spin-twisting is caused by the Rashba spin-orbit interaction.
-Although the energy gain by the spin-twisting is very small, it gives rise to the non-trivial Berry connection; the Berry connection creates the number changing operators that make it possible to gain energy by exploiting the Cooper instability.
+Although the energy gain by the spin-twisting itself is very small, the Berry connection creates the number changing operators that make the energy gain by exploiting the Cooper instability possible.
+In other words, as far as the energy gain by the electron-pair formation exceeds other energy deficits, the spin-twisting itinerant motion of electrons occurs and non-trivial Berry connection is generated.

 By including the Berry connection, $S_2$ becomes,